vincoss/glut/src/GlutDev/Readme.txt

-Store the Run setting into the database favicon icon create and add into the project navigation the item is not selected see CSS or JS script
+Store the Run setting into the database favicon icon create and add into the project navigation the item is not selected see CSS or JS script CLI output per line with colours like for dashboard antiforgery <!-- TODO: Move to master page and check if can have one per whole app -->

 #ProjectRun
 	ProjectName